Continual Learning of Natural Language Processing Tasks: A Survey

-\textbf{(2) Task incremental learning without task-id in testing (TILw)}.
-TILw differs from TIL in that TILw assumes the task-id is unknown in testing.
-This setting is mainly for CPre and Cpost because the task-id is usually not required in the end-task fine-tuning in evaluation.
+\textbf{(2) Domain-incremental learning (DIL).} In this setting, the class labels are assumed to be the same across all tasks (the inputs are from different domains).
+A sequence of sentiment classification tasks can be regarded as a DIL problem because all tasks have the same three class labels, \textit{positive}, \textit{negative}, and \textit{neutral}.
+Generation tasks in NLP also form a DIL problem as the LM head has the same number of ``classes'' (vocabulary tokens).
+Formally, let $\mathcal{Y}$ be the set of class labels for every task. {The goal of DIL is to learn a function: $f: \mathcal{X} \times \mathcal{T} \to \mathcal{Y}$.}

+Some existing DIL systems do not use task-ID in testing, {i.e.}, $f: \mathcal{X} \to \mathcal{Y}$, and can still work well.
+This is because (1) the tasks are very similar (e.g., sentiment classification tasks that do not have many conflicts) \cite{ke2021Classic}, (2) the tasks are very dissimilar and the domain/task of a test sample can be easily predicted~\cite{madotto2020continual,gururangan2021demix}, and (3) there is a strong replay module~\cite{DBLP:conf/iclr/QinJ22}. {To distinguish the two cases, we use DIL (w/ ID) and DIL (w/o ID) to refer to DIL with and without task-ID, respectively.}

+A typical DIL method uses a \textit{single-head} configuration, which causes additional task interference in training.
+While most papers regard DIL as a separate setting, it is really a special case of TIL (see their definitions above).
+A DIL problem can always be solved with a TIL method.
+Like TIL, in general task-ID is needed for each test sample because different domains can be different and may even have conflicts.
+For example, the same sentence ``\textit{This unit is sucks}'' is positive for a vacuum cleaner but negative for most other products or domains.